Thomas Drummond: Ordnance Survey of Ireland

 In 1824 Drummond was transferred to the new Ordnance Survey of Ireland and here he used the new Drummond light.
 He reported that the light could be observed 68 miles away and would cast a strong shadow at a distance of thirteen miles.
-Drummond left Ireland for a period prior to the Reform Bill of 1832.
+Drummond left Ireland for a period prior to the Reform Act 1832.
 For his services to the Whigs, acting as secretary to Lord Spencer, Lord Brougham had him awarded a pension 300 pounds per annum.

 In 1835 Drummond, now back with the Irish Survey, married the wealthy heiress Maria Kinnaird, who was the adopted daughter of the critic Conversation Sharp (1759–1835).
 They had three children, Emily, Mary and Fanny.

-Appointment as Irish under-secretary
+Appointment as Under-Secretary for Ireland

-He was then appointed to the significant post of Irish under-secretary, heading up the administration in Dublin Castle, a position he held from 1835 until his death in 1840.
+In 1835, he was appointed as Under-Secretary for Ireland, heading up the Dublin Castle administration, a position he held until his death in 1840.
 A supporter of the Whigs, Drummond was held in high regard by Irish, whom he treated with impartiality.

+Death

 Drummond died in 1840 and was buried in Mount Jerome Cemetery, Dublin.
 It was concluded by his family physician, Dr. Johnson, who spent his last days with Drummond, that he was afflicted with peritonitis, which was symptomatic of an undetermined medical cause.
 It is believed by some that overwork and stress precipitated his premature death in 1840 after working unceasingly for five years as Irish under-secretary.

 His dying words were reported as:

+His death took place on 15 April 1840, “in the plenitude of mental power and maturity of knowledge, beloved in private and esteemed in public.”

 Drummond was critical of the system of large estates ("landlordism") in Ireland and famously stated, "Property has its duties as well as its rights."

+He is credited with developing Drummond’s Light for use in surveying.